anuragroy2001/Turtlebot3_Autonomy_Task/README.md

 - **Scene-based Navigation**: Navigate to room types or areas
 - **Semantic Matching**: Intelligent mapping of queries to known locations

+## Click below for the Navigation Video in Youtube (due to size constraints)

 [![Watch the video](resources/navigationpic.png)](https://www.youtube.com/watch?v=naMtXU2QUeY)
 ---